These Terms apply to Clients that the GDPR applies to. For the purposes of these Terms, the following capitalised words have the following meanings:

 Continuous (ad-hoc).

-The third party Sub-Processors set out on the Vista Cloud Sub-processors page may act as Sub-Processors in accordance with these Terms (as applicable).
+The Sub-Processors set out on the Vista Cloud Sub-Processors page available at https://www.vista.co/list-of-sub-processors may act as Sub-Processors in accordance with these Terms (as applicable)

 This Exhibit B sets out the security measures which Vista will take to ensure a level of security for the Personal Data appropriate to the level of the risk.